domino-clj/domino-ui/README.md

         :on-change #(rf/dispatch [::core/transact context id (-> % .-target .-value)])}])))
 ```

+The multimethod will receive the vector declaration for the component and create a Reagent component function using it.

 Note that domino-ui supports multiple Domino contexts, and the context for the specific component will be injected
 in the component options map when components are parsed.

-The multimethod will receive the vector declaration for the component and create a Reagent component function using it.
+## Reading/Writing Component State

 The component can observe its state using the `:domino.ui.core/component-state` subscription.
 This subscription should
 contain a map with the state of the component.
 In the example, the map can have a `:disabled?` key that toggles whether
 the component is disabled.